A success timeline featuring the most significant achievements of Luis Miguel.

 In 1991, the RIAA gave Luis Miguel a recognition for the high sales of the albums Romance and Segundo Romance.

-In 1991, the RIAA recognized the success of Luis Miguel's 1991 album "Romance" as one of the best-selling Latin albums of all time.
-He became the first Latino artist to earn two platinum certifications for Spanish-language albums in the United States with "Romance" and "Segundo Romance".
+In 1991, the RIAA recognized the success of Luis Miguel's Romance album as one of the best-selling Latin albums of all time.
+He also earned two platinum certifications for Spanish-language albums in the United States for Romance and Segundo Romance

-In 1994, Luis Miguel released a sequel to "Romance", "Segundo Romance", earning him another Grammy Award and platinum status in the United States.
+In 1994, Luis Miguel released Segundo Romance, a sequel to Romance, and earned another Grammy Award and platinum status in the United States.

-In 1996, Luis Miguel received a star and was inducted into the Hollywood Walk of Fame, becoming the youngest male singer to receive a star at that time.
-Soon after, he released the pop album "Nada Es Igual", featuring "Sueña", the main theme for Disney's The Hunchback of Notre Dame.
+In 1996, Luis Miguel received a star on the Hollywood Walk of Fame.
+Soon after, he released the pop album Nada Es Igual, featuring "Sueña" for Disney's The Hunchback of Notre Dame.

 In 1997, Luis Miguel's album Romances became the first Spanish-language album ever debuting at No. 14 on the Billboard Top 200.

-In 1998, Luis Miguel won the Grammy Award for Best Latin Pop Performance at the 40th Annual Grammy Awards.
-He also received the Billboard Latin Music Award for "Male Pop Album of the Year" and the World Music Award for "Best Selling Latin Artist".
+In 1998, Luis Miguel won the Grammy Award for Best Latin Pop Performance and received the Billboard Latin Music Award for Male Pop Album of the Year for the album Romances.
+He also received the World Music Award for Best Selling Latin Artist.

-In 2000, Luis Miguel's album "Amarte Es un Placer" earned him two Latin Grammys for Best Album of the Year and Best Pop Album of the Year.
-The single "O Tú, O Ninguna" from the album reached number 1 on the Billboard Hot Latin Tracks.
+In 2000, Luis Miguel's Amarte Es un Placer earned him two Latin Grammys for Best Album of the Year and Best Pop Album of the Year.

-In 2003, Prince Felipe of Spain presented Luis Miguel with a special award for being the best-selling foreign artist in his country's history, and hosted a special party in his honor in Madrid.
-In addition to his album "33", Luis Miguel was bestowed by Lo Nuestro Awards in 2003 a "Premio Lo Nuestro a la Excelencia", a lifetime achievement award for his outstanding career at the mere age of 33 being the youngest artist to receive this award.
+In 2003, Prince Felipe of Spain presented Luis Miguel with a special award for being the best-selling foreign artist in the country's history and hosted a special party in his honor in Madrid.
+He was also bestowed with the Premio Lo Nuestro a la Excelencia, a lifetime achievement award for his outstanding career.

 In 2008, Luis Miguel's album Navidades became the first Christmas album ever to be nominated for the Grammy in the category of Pop.

-In 2011, Luis Miguel Tour ranked at number five of the highest-grossing tours of 2011 in North America.
+In 2011, Luis Miguel Tour is ranked at number five of the highest-grossing tours of 2011 in North America.

 Facebook is a social media and networking service created in...